pmservice/best-heart-drug-selection/README.md

 ### Prepare Bluemix ecosystem
 1. From Bluemix catalog choose [IBM Watson Machine Learning][pa] service.
 This service will later be binded with a Node.js application created from this sample.
-2. Using the *IBM Watson Machine Learning Dashboard*, add the *Best Drug Selection* model as described [here](https://github.com/pmservice/wml-sample-models/tree/master/spark/drug-selection).
-A custom model can also be used; the requirement is that its input schema matches following schema:
+2. Using the *IBM Watson Machine Learning Dashboard*, add the *Heart Drug Selection* model as described [here](https://console.bluemix.net/docs/services/PredictiveModeling/pm_service_api_spark_learning_system.html).
+You'll need to setup continuous learning system for published model as described in the documentation.

+Also a custom model can also be used; the requirement is that its input schema matches following schema:
 ```json
 [{"name": "AGE", "type": "integer"},
     {"name": "SEX", "type": "string"},